haileyok/dontshowmethis/README.md

 ## How Content Classification Works

+The system uses a structured prompt to classify content.
 See `lmstudio.go:147` for the system prompt.

 ## Development